safesoftware/FMETraining/ServerAdmin5Customization/Exercise1_WebConnections.md

 ---

 Your GIS department is working with several other organizations on one big project.
 It is a lot to organize, so whenever there are additional files to be shared, each organization drops the file into the shared Dropbox for easy access for all organization members.
-You want to use FME Server to access the Dropbox.
-To do this you must first create a Dropbox web connection.
+Your task is to configure FME Server to access the Dropbox.

-There are many web services that have already been created and are accessible to you or you can create your own if a web service you want to utilize is not currently offered by FME.
-The Dropbox web service, for instance, has already been created.
-Therefore, instead of creating a new web service, we will use the already created one for this exercise.

 ---